All Episodes

 It's the kind of thing it strikes me that he would support.

-Roger Hedgecock back live here on the Rush Show.
+Roger Hedgecock back live here on The Rush Show.

 Wait till you hear this next segment, however, is as moving and powerful as Lynn was.

-I'm Roger Hedgecock, in for rush, back after this.
+I'm Roger Hedgecock in for Rush, back after this.

-Welcome back to the Rush Liball program.
+Welcome back to the Rush Libba program.

 I bring this up because Hezbollah is not new.

-They uh want to do it again.
+They want to do it again.

 I interviewed him, and this is how that interview went.